-Not long after Beaver City is the much more substantial stop of Vicksburg, which is about 8 miles into your journey on County Road 390.
-This mining camp was platted in 1881, though probably had miners as early as 1867.
+Not long after, Beaver City is the much more substantial stop of Vicksburg, which is about 8 miles into your journey on County Road 390.
+This mining camp was platted in 1881, though it probably had miners as early as 1867.
 The Swiss Boy Mine was the bases for the township.
-During its heyday, Vicksburg had over 40 buildings, including two saloons, two hotels, a store, boarding house, assay office, livery stable, blacksmith, post office, and even a two-story schoolhouse.
-A stagecoach made daily trips to through here from Granite, some 24 miles away.
+During its heyday, Vicksburg had over 40 buildings, including two saloons, two hotels, a store, a boarding house, an assay office, a livery stable, a blacksmith, a post office, and even a two-story schoolhouse.
+A stagecoach made daily trips through here from Granite, some 24 miles away.
 At its peak, Vicksburg was home to almost 700.

 Maintained by the Clear Creek Canyon Historical Society, this mining camp was listed on the National Register of Historic Places in 1977.

 Rockdale – Crescent Mining Camp

 Another two miles, and you reach the Rockdale-Silverdale area, also known as Crescent Mining Camp.
 Near Rockdale, this camp includes four cabins that have been restored, two of them reportedly from the original Rockdale.
 It appears most of Rockdale itself is buried under beaver ponds; at least one of the cabins in has a small marker telling of the 1881 camp.
 The forest service rents these out during the summer months, touting no amenities in the cabins and no drinking water.

 Two more miles on County 390, or twelve miles into your journey, you reach the last ghost town on the Clear Creek Canyon trek, Winfield.

 At the junction of the north and south forks of Clear Creek, this camp had several names.
 A historical marker as you enter town relates to an article in the Chaffee County Times from August 12, 1881: